 Structure tags allow definition of self-referential structures; they also permit the long part of the declaration to be given once and used several times.
-It is however absurd to declare a structure or union which contains an instance of itself, as distinct from a pointer to an instance of itself.
+It is illegal to declare a structure or union which contains an instance of itself, but a structure or union may contain a pointer to an instance of itself.